 - Although lightweight, this helmet is heavier than K-rated ones

-- Interior material is thicker than average which makes helmet sizing more difficult
+- Interior material is thicker than average, which can make helmet sizing more difficult

 5. ZAMP Racing RZ-42 Helmet

-Great products that cater to actual motorsport drivers.
-That’s what ZAMP has been delivering for years across all automotive sports for many years.
-They understand the philosophy of being seen on a race track, too, if you look at the striking design of their helmets!
+ZAMP has been producing great motorsport products for many years, and they understand the philosophy of being seen on a race track, which is clear if you look at the striking designs of their helmets!
 Their RZ-42 helmet is no exception to this rule, with a collection of handy features and a guarantee that you’ll be noticed.

 This helmet’s shell is unique even among the collection of helmets I’ve gathered as the best out there!
 It’s made of a Kevlar composite, balancing one of the world’s toughest materials with the need to be lightweight out on the kart track.

-Compared to the varying other composites, this helmet is the heaviest of the bunch.
-But it balances this fact with the inclusion of varied aerodynamic elements such as the rear top and front top spoilers that come as standard.
+Compared to the some other composites, this helmet is the heaviest of the bunch.
+But it balances this fact with the inclusion of various aerodynamic elements, such as the rear top and front top spoilers that come as standard.

-The interior is made of a flame-retardant lining which can be fully removed and is entirely washable.
+The interior is made of a flame-retardant lining, which can be fully removed and is easily washable.
 A helmet’s hygiene is something that a lot of manufacturers neglect, but it is a very important thing to remember.
-I mean, imagine being trapped in a helmet for hours at a time when it smells and feels grimy.
+I mean, imagine being trapped in a helmet for hours at a time when it smells and feels grimy!

-ZAMP have included a special ventilation system nicknamed the TRI-Tech, and it allows you to run natural air, forced air and ‘air plugs’ through the helmet dependent on driver choice.
-Every inlet/ outlet is adjustable as to how much air is allowed through, too, so you can negate water getting inside of your helmet.
+ZAMP have included a special ventilation system, nicknamed TRI-Tech, and it allows you to run natural air, forced air and ‘air plugs’ through the helmet depending on your preferences.
+Every inlet/outlet is adjustable as to how much air is allowed through too, so you don’t have to worry about water getting into your helmet.

-There are varied ports all over the helmet where you can attach neck and head restraints for better comfort over long races.
-And the chinbar’s design makes it easy and unobtrusive to wear a neck protector underneath.
+There are various ports all over the helmet where you can attach neck and head restraints for better comfort over long races.
+And the chin bar’s design makes it easy and unobtrusive to wear a neck protector underneath.

 The RZ-42 has a lower RRP for the block color than for the striking graphic design that ZAMP are so well-known for.
-It is, therefore, an affordable helmet overall without compromising on a collection of good features.
-Its weight, and a liner which lacks impact absorption are what hold this helmet back from being placed higher on the list.
+It is, therefore, an affordable helmet overall without compromising on a collection of great features.
+Its heavier weight and the liner that lacks impact absorption are what hold this helmet back from being placed higher on the list.

-- Varied, adjustable air vents all over the helmet
+- Adjustable air vents all over the helmet

-- Front and rear spoilers come as standard to be equipped for maximum aerodynamic performance
+- Front and rear spoilers come as standard for improved aerodynamics

-- Kevlar shell is tough, but heavy as far as helmets go
+- Kevlar shell is tough but a bit heavy